Vertmo/repo-counter/README.md

 ```
 Where {token} is a [personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) with access to the `repo` and `user` scopes.
 * browserify the set of js files using `npm run browser`
-* place a `contestants.txt` file in the main folder.
-This file should contain the logins of all the contestants you want to track, one name by line.
 * the app is ready !
 You can view it by opening the index.html file with your favorite web browser, or use a fancy web server.
+* You must add a list of contestants using the file input.
+You must use the Github login, separated by line feeds.
+You must also set the Start time (beginning of the tracking) and the End time (end of the tracking).